Today we’re going to talk about Change-of-Direction Speed in Kata…

 Especially 1RM Squat… How much absolute and relative strength your Karateka have more Change-of-Direction Speed they will be able to express during Kata.

 - ABSOLUTE MAXIMAL STRENGTH is the maximum force you can produce, regardless of muscle or body size.
-Greater levels of absolute strength favor Karateka with higher bodyweight and larger individuals.
+Greater levels of absolute strength favor Karateka with higher body weight and larger individuals.

 - RELATIVE MAXIMAL STRENGTH is how strong you are for your size.
 If you have two Karateka with equal absolute strength the one that has less bodyweight presents greater Relative Maximal Strength.
-This is very important to move the body through space in a fast way, because Kata athletes will apply greater relative forces into the ground.
+This is very important to move the body through space in a fast way because Kata athletes will apply greater relative forces into the ground.
 Is this vital or not for Kata performance?!?

-Why Leg Maximal Strength is important to Change of Direction Speed?
+Why is Leg Maximal Strength important to Change-of-Direction Speed?

 When you change direction during Kata performance you need to overcome the inertia that’s is placed over the body.